Morphclue/apollusia/docs/CONTRIBUTING.md

 Once Docker Compose completes setup, verify each service is running as expected by checking the logs or using `docker ps`.

+### 🛠️ Local Development

+For local development, it's generally better to use PNPM commands for both the frontend and backend.
+This approach offers faster rebuild times and smoother debugging.
+Therefore, we recommend starting only the database and Keycloak containers when working locally.

 ## 🤝 How to Contribute